drupke/ifsred/README.txt

 field spectrographs (IFSs).
 For a general IFS data cube, it contains routines to do the following:

-- find and apply a zero-point shift in a wavelength solution on a spaxel-by-spaxel basis, using sky lines [in conjunction with IFSFIT -- see requirements below]
-- find the spatial coordinates of a flux peak
+- apply a telluric correction [IFSR_TELCOR]
 - empirically correct for differential atmospheric refraction
+- find and apply a zero-point shift in a wavelength solution on a spaxel-by-spaxel basis, using sky lines [IFSF_SKY; in conjunction with IFSFIT -- see requirements below]
+- find the spatial coordinates of a flux peak [IFSR_PEAK]
+- flip/rotate a data cube [IFSR_FLIPROT]
+- Gaussian smooth to seeing-match data [IFSR_BLUR]
-- mosaic dithered exposures
+- mosaic dithered exposures [IFSR_MOSAIC]
-- (integer) rebin
+- rebin [IFSR_REBIN]
-- apply a telluric correction
+- sum over wavelength to make a linemap [IFSR_LINEMAP, IFSR_MAKELINEMAP, IFSR_WAVESUM]
+- sum over spatial apertures into a single spectrum [IFSR_SPAXSUM]
-- sky subtract
+- sky subtract [IFSR_SKYSUB]
+- Voronoi bin [IFSR_VORBIN, IFSR_VORONOI]

 IFSRED also contains various routines for instrument-specific reduction or analysis:
 - GMOS
+- KCWI
+- MaNGA
 - NIFS
 - OSIRIS
-- KCWI
-- MaNGA
+- SDSS
-- S7
+- WiFeS [S7]

 -------------------------------------------------------------------------
 REQUIREMENTS